tomas-light/cheap-di/packages/cheap-di/README.md

 # cheap-di

-JavaScript's dependency injection like Autofac in .Net
+JavaScript's dependency injection is like Autofac in .Net

 * [Installation](#installation)
 * [How to use](#how-to-use)